needle-mirror/com.unity.sentis/Documentation~/import-a-model-file.md

 To import an ONNX model file, drag the file from your computer into the **Assets** folder of the Project window.

+If your model has external weights files, put them in the same directory as the model file so that Sentis imports them automatically.

 ## Supported models

 You can import most ONNX model files with an [opset version](https://github.com/onnx/onnx/blob/main/docs/Versioning.md#released-versions) between 7 and 15.
 Versions below 7 or above 15 might still import into Sentis, but you might get unexpected results.